 Current and former participants and staff of CE can provide feedback about the CE process, and all Participating Agencies must inform them of their ability to do so.
-Participating Agencies are also encouraged to provide feedback about CE during regional CEPE and/or Case Conferencing meetings.
-Feedback should be made accessible according to a person's communication preferences, and at minimum, be submitted in writing to any Participating Agency.
+Participating Agencies are also encouraged to provide feedback about CE during regional CEPE meetings.
+Feedback options should be made accessible according to a person's communication preferences.
 Regional CE policies and procedures must describe the process for persons submitting feedback and responding to such feedback.
 Some regions have developed a participant feedback form, either on paper or online, and included this form in their regional CE policies and procedures.

-Monthly Evaluation
+Regional Evaluation